 "Its engine itself is most valuable in terms of the way it calculates and decides whether a security vulnerability exists or not.
 That's the most important thing.
 Its security is also pretty good, and its listing about the severities is also good," says Subham S., engineering tools and platform manager at BT - British Telecom.

-GitLab is ranked 6th in Application Security Tools with 50 reviews while Sonatype Lifecycle is ranked 7th in Application Security Tools with 8 reviews.
+GitLab is ranked 6th in Application Security Tools with 49 reviews while Sonatype Lifecycle is ranked 11th in Application Security Tools with 9 reviews.
 GitLab is rated 8.6, while Sonatype Lifecycle is rated 7.8.
 The top reviewer of GitLab writes "Powerful, mature, and easy to set up and manage".
-On the other hand, the top reviewer of Sonatype Lifecycle writes "Automated process for downloading open source libraries has significantly decreased developer workload".
+On the other hand, the top reviewer of Sonatype Lifecycle writes "Integrates easily with many IDEs, and enables development and security teams to work together".
 GitLab is most compared with Microsoft Azure DevOps, Bamboo, AWS CodePipeline, TeamCity and Fortify Static Code Analyzer, whereas Sonatype Lifecycle is most compared with SonarQube, Black Duck, Fortify Static Code Analyzer, Checkmarx and Snyk.
 See our GitLab vs. Sonatype Lifecycle report.

 We monitor all Application Security Tools reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.